sandreas/graft/README.md

 # graft
-graft is a command line application to search directories and transfer files.
+graft is a command line utility to search and transfer files.
 It started as a learning project and it still is, so much of the code could be vastly improved, but for now it already is a useful tool.

 ## Features
-- Finding and transferring files via glob patterns (`data/\*.jp\*g`)
+- Finding and transferring files via glob like patterns (`data/*.jp*g`)
-- Finding and transferring files via real regular expressions (`data/.\*\.jpe?g`)
+- Finding and transferring files via real regular expressions (`data/\.*\.jpe?g`)
 - Provide additional filters like --max-age=2d (files older than 2 days are skipped)
 - Copy and resume partially transferred files
 - Exporting and importing file lists
-- Providing files via sftp server
+- Providing and receive files over network via sftp server

 ## Setup
 **graft** should support Windows, MacOS and Linux, although the usage instructions might be different for each operating system.
 The easiest way to setup graft is to use the go package manager.
 See [installing go](https://golang.org/doc/install).